Deli Tuna Salad for Passover is an easy, light, and delicious tuna salad just like the one served in Jewish New York Delis, but kosher for Passover!

 Deli Tuna Salad for Passover tastes just like the tuna salad in expensive New York delis!
-It’s great for the week of Passover and all year round and, since it doesn’t contain and matzo, it’s great for the day of the seder!
+It’s great for the week of Passover and all year round and, since it doesn’t contain and matzo, it’s a perfect light meal for the day of the seder!

 Jews who keep the laws of Passover do not eat matzo or any foods that contain anything from matzo (such as matzo meal or matzo cake meal) the entire day before the seder, which is in the evening.